-Trump Weighs Vetoing France’s African Anti-Terror Plan
+Trump Weighs Vetoing France’s African Anti-Terrorism Plan

 Atwood said the French properly recognize the need to strengthen border security in a region flush with jihadist and organized criminal groups.
 But he cautioned that the French were seeking an overly broad mandate without having a clear enough “definition of the enemy.”
 In a place like Mali, he noted, it can be difficult to separate the terrorists, smugglers and “armed groups on the right side of the line.”

-Since the fall of Libyan leader Myanmar Gaddafi, the Sahel has emerged as a haven for Islamic terrorists, and transit point for arms dealers, drug traffickers and human smugglers.
+Since the fall of Qaddafi, the Sahel has emerged as a haven for Islamic terrorists and a transit point for arms dealers, drug traffickers, and human smugglers.

 One U.N.-based official said Washington reticence is driven in part by “stinginess” but also “by a sense they are being dragged into something that is not properly cooked.
-Paris will need to do a lot more work on DC.”
+Paris will need to do a lot more work on D.C.”

-Richard Gowan, an expert on the United Nations at the European Council on Foreign Affairs, recalled that the U.S. resisted earlier French calls for U.N. support for an African anti-terror force to battle the Nigerian-based terror organization, Boko Haram.
+Richard Gowan, a U.N. expert at the European Council on Foreign Affairs, recalled that the United States resisted earlier French calls for U.N. support for an African anti-terrorism force to battle the Nigerian-based terrorist organization, Boko Haram.

-Gowan said the U.S. has long had a “creeping suspicion” that any U.N. proposal to authorize a new African force will be followed by a request for money to fund it.
+Gowan said the United States has long had a “creeping suspicion” that any U.N. proposal to authorize a new African force will be followed by a request for money to fund it.
 But “my guess is that this is more about long-standing U.S. concerns about the viability of African missions than a Trump administration snub to Paris.”

 Photo credit: CHRISTOPHE PETIT TESSON/AFP/Getty Images